Welcome to the Quantum Portugal Initiative

 This call for PhD students in Quantum is open nationwide (Portugal) to carry out research in collaboration between Portuguese Universities and INL.

-INL will offer its capacity in this field and with the universities in Portugal seek collaboration in order to advance the field of Quantum Science and Technology in Portugal.
+INL will offer its capacity in this field and with the universities in Portugal, seek collaboration to advance the field of Quantum Science and Technology in Portugal.
 INL will also initiate and coordinate a Quantum School that will host the specific PhD students under this call but also be open to all other PhD students in Portugal within the broad scope of Quantum Science and Technology.

 Research areas